adamncasey/rabbitmq-website/site/heartbeats.md

 client and RabbitMQ server at the time of connection.
 The client must be configured to request heartbeats.

-The broker and client will attempt to negotiate heartbeats by default.
-When both values are greater than zero, the lower of the requested values will be used.
-A zero value disables heartbeats.
+The broker suggests a `heartbeat timeout` value when connecting.
+The value the client responds with is used for the connection.

-The timeout is in seconds, and default value is `60`.
+The timeout is in seconds, and default broker suggestion is `60`.

 ## <a id="heartbeats-interval" class="anchor" href="#heartbeats-interval">Heartbeat Frames</a>